Special Educational Needs

 Class teachers identify emerging difficulties and respond early.
 We also listen to and address any concerns raised by children themselves.
 Where appropriate a child should always be involved in the review of their Individual Education Plan.

 A child’s Individual Education Plan is reviewed 3 times a year and parents are always offered the opportunity to meet with the class teacher and/or the Inclusion lead to be part of this review.
 In this way, parents/carers will be fully aware of the planned support and interventions and, where appropriate, plans will seek parental involvement to reinforce or contribute to progress at home.
 Copies of a child’s Individual Education Plan are always sent to parents/carers.
-A part of the role of the Inclusion Lead is to liaise with parents/carers of pupils with SEN with the class teacher.
+Part of the role of the Inclusion Lead is to liaise with parents/carers of pupils with SEN with the class teacher.
 This is preferably done through face to face meetings but can be by email, letter or phone call.
+If you wish to contact our SEN Coordinator, Anita Coleman, you can do so via the school phone number.